10:30 am Sunday Worship

 It’s manifestly clear that these men are not men of principle.
 They’re pragmatists.
 They’re unprincipled hypocrites.
 They have no regard for truth.
 They don’t, they do not fear God.
 They do not love people.
 They’re willing to say whatever works.
 Whatever mollifies the people keeps them at bay so they can keep serving themselves.

 So here’s what we’ve seen so far.
-The sinful interrogation point one, was answered point two by the humble imposition of Jesus’ authority, his rightful authority, his regal authority.
-His attempt to answer the question that they had asked revealed point three, the shepherds of Israel were exercising hypocritical authority.
-And this brings us to a fourth and final point, the total disqualification of sinful authority.
+The sinful interrogation, point one, was answered, point two by the humble imposition of Jesus’ authority, his rightful authority, his regal authority.
+His attempt to answer the question that they had asked revealed point three, the shepherds of Israel were exercising hypocritical authority and this brings us to a fourth and final point, the total disqualification of sinful authority.

 The total disqualification of sinful authority.
 As these men consider how to answer Jesus, even as they correctly identify, there’s only two options and they choose neither of them, they disqualify themselves for spiritual leadership.
 These are unreliable guides.
 That’s what we need to see in verse 7.

 The problem is the will to understand.
 It’s a heart matter.
 They have a sinful will driven by an unconverted, unbelieving heart.
 And listen beloved, that’s what religious agnosticism is really.
 It’s a tactic.
 It is a cunning way of providing cover for cowardice.
+Cowardice, by the way, is not humble in any way.
+Cowardice is self-centered, prideful, not willing to admit any fault.
+It’s not humble, it’s prideful.
+Intellectually, these men have retreated into a den of agnosticism.
+They’ve gone into their cave.

 They’re hiding from the divine intellect that has just exposed them, flayed them open, spread them open as hypocrites and frauds.
 They can’t deal with this.
 So Jesus on his, for his part, he refuses to play games with hypocrites.
 Those who hide like cowards, who won’t engage in straightforward communication, who play games all under the cover of agnosticism.
 And so, in verse 8, he says, “Neither will I tell you.”